-This week the EIA will release its inventory on its normal schedule and time...
-Thursday January 31th at 10:30 AM.
-This week I am projecting an average withdrawal of 200 BCF from inventory.
+This week the EIA will release its inventory report on its normal schedule... on Decembers 6th at 10:30 AM.
+This week I am projecting a net withdrawal of 55 BCF from inventory.
 My projection for this week is shown in the following table and is based on a week that experienced a modest amount of Nat Gas heating related demand.
-My projection compares to last year's net withdrawal of 149 BCF and the normal five year net withdrawal for the same week of 178 BCF.
-Bottom line the inventory surplus will narrow modestly this week versus last year and compared to the five year average if the actual numbers are in sync with my projections.
-This week's net withdrawal will be above the net withdrawal level for last year and versus the five year average net withdrawal for the same week if the actual outcome is in sync with my forecast.
+My projection compares to last year's net withdrawal of 14 BCF and the normal five year net withdrawal for the same week of 51 BCF.
+Bottom line the inventory surplus will narrow modestly again this week versus last year and compared to the five year average if the actual numbers are in sync with my projections.
+This week's net withdrawal will be modestly below the net withdrawal level for last year and below the five year average net withdrawal for the same week if the actual outcome is in sync with my forecast.

-If the actual EIA data is in line with my projections the year over year deficit will widen to about 208 BCF.
-The surplus versus the five year average for the same week will come in around 298 BCF.
-This will be a bullish weekly fundamental snapshot if the actual data is in line with my projection.
-The industry projections are coming in a range of 195 BCF to about a 230 BCF net withdrawal with the Reuters consensus looking for net withdrawal of 206 BCF.
+If the actual EIA data is in line with my projections the year over year surplus move into a deficit of about 15 BCF.
+The surplus versus the five year average for the same week will narrow to around 186 BCF.
+This will be a neutral to bullish weekly fundamental snapshot if the actual data is in line with my projection.
+The early industry projections are coming in a wide range of a 50 BCF to about a 90 BCF net withdrawal with the consensus still forming.

-I am moving my Nat Gas view and bias to cautiously bearish as the weather forecasts and nearby temperatures remain bearish.
-As I have been discussing for weeks the direction of Nat Gas prices are primarily dependent on the actual and forecasted weather pattern now that we are in the heart of the winter heating season and currently those forecasts are bearish at the moment.
+I am downgrading my Nat Gas price direction to cautiously bearish as the fundamentals and technicals are once again suggesting that the market may be heading lower for the short term.
+I anticipate that the market is now positioned to test the lower end of the trading range... especially after this week's bearish inventory snapshot.
+As I have been discussing for weeks the direction of Nat Gas prices are primarily dependent on the actual and forecasted weather pattern now that we are in the early stages of the winter heating season and currently those forecast are all mostly bearish.

-Markets are mixed as shown in the following table
+Markets are mixed heading into the US trading session as shown in the following table.

 Dominick A. Chirichella